Ditch the industry standard: Presenting the one logo solution

 I could honestly go on for days about the psychology of presenting one logo, and crafting winning presentations to our clients, but I’ll keep this short and sweet.

-- Our client’s invested in our services for a reason — they trust us.
+Our clients invest in our services for a reason — they trust us.
 Just as I trust my accountant to handle quarterly taxes (praise the Lord I don’t stress about that!), our clients trust us.
 I would feel unsettled if my accountant told me we could submit our taxes one of three ways, and had me select which method.
 I’d rather trust him to do what he’s best at.

 There are a slew of advantages to presenting one design solution, that benefit both the client and designer.